Vernon Richards: Biography

 Richards was born in 1915 in Soho, London to the Italian militant anarchist railway worker Emidio Recchioni and his wife Costanza (née Benericetti) where they ran a popular delicatessen, King Bomba.
 Emidio had fled Italy following a prison escape with Errico Malatesta.
-Friends speculated that Richards inherited his single-mindedness from his father, though Richards later described his father as a "bourgeois terrorist".
+Friends speculated that Richards had inherited his single-mindedness from his father though Richards later described his father as a "bourgeois terrorist".

 Richards was educated at Emanuel School in Wandsworth and studied civil engineering at King's College London.
 He then worked as a railway engineer.

-In 1931 in Paris Richards met Marie Louise Berneri, daughter of Camillo and Giovanna Berneri, and began a long-distance relationship.
-Richards and Camillo together edited the bilingual Italian and English anti-Mussolini paper Italia Libera/Free Italy, resulting In Richards' deportation from France in 1935.
+In 1931 in Paris, Richards met Marie Louise Berneri, daughter of Camillo and Giovanna Berneri, and began a long-distance relationship.
+Richards and Camillo together edited the bilingual Italian and English anti-Mussolini paper Italia Libera/Free Italy, resulting in Richards' deportation from France in 1935.

+In 1935, he anglicised his name from Vero Recchioni to Vernon Richards.
 From December 1936 Richards began work on a new anarchist newspaper in London, Spain and the World, reporting on the Spanish Civil War.
 In 1937 Marie moved to London to join him, marrying him in October 1937 so she could gain British citizenship.
-At this time he also anglicised his name from Vero Recchioni to Vernon Richards.

-After the first issue of Spain and the World the paper was taken on by Freedom Press with Richards' as editor, going on to play a leading role in the revival of British anarchism and Freedom Press.
+After the first issue of Spain and the World, the paper was taken on by Freedom Press with Richards' as editor, going on to play a leading role in the revival of British anarchism and Freedom Press.

-Following the fascist victory in the Spanish Civil War Spain and the World was briefly relaunched as Revolt!
-In November 1939 with the onset of war the paper was renamed again as War Commentary.
+Following the fascist victory in the Spanish Civil War, Spain and the World was briefly relaunched as Revolt!
+In November 1939, with the onset of war, the paper was renamed again as War Commentary.

-On 26 April 1945 as an editor of War Commentary Richards was sentenced to nine months in prison along with two contributors, John Hewetson and Philip Sansom, for conspiring to cause disaffection among members of the armed forces under Defence Regulation 39a.
-The same charges against Berneri were dropped as legally a wife could not be prosecuted for conspiring with her husband – about which she was reportedly furious.
+On 26 April 1945, as an editor of War Commentary, Richards was sentenced to nine months in prison along with two contributors, John Hewetson and Philip Sansom, for conspiring to cause disaffection among members of the armed forces under Defence Regulation 39a.
+The same charges against Berneri were dropped, as legally, a wife could not be prosecuted for conspiring with her husband about which she was reportedly furious.
 Coming at the end of the war, the four day trial at the Old Bailey saw significant press coverage and public controversy.
 The arrests led to the formation of the prominent Freedom Defence Committee.
 The trial also saw an end to Richard's career as an engineer, with Richards' and Berneri deciding to try and earn a living as professional photographers.